SonicJuice/Object-Oriented-Data-Structures/README.md

-# Object-Orientated Abstract Data Types in Python
+# Python Object-Orientated Abstract Data Types
 Object-orientated implementations of various abstract data types in Python!

 These are: